esl/MongoosePush/README.md

   "version": "2"
 }
 ```
-If all the connections are down the response status is `503` and in all the other cases it's `200`.
+If all the connections are down the response status is `503`; in all the other cases, it's `200`.

 Please note that it's not recommended to use this frequently as it puts an extra load on the worker processes.